davidemodolo/TBOI-ItemTierListMod/README.md

 ## TODO

-- [ ] `Line 56`: if there are more items on the same row, after the one is taken "PostRender Failed: attempt to index a nil value"
+- [x] `Line 56`: if there are more items on the same row, after the one is taken "PostRender Failed: attempt to index a nil value" _little hack to fix, not perfect_
 - [ ] Better discriminator AB+/Repentance than the one in `Line 9`
 - [ ] Code refactoring/optimization
-- [ ] Now (unexpectedly) if an Item as a tier E, the letter E wiggles faster than an item with a tier S+ but it should be the other way around
+- [x] Now (unexpectedly) if an Item as a tier E, the letter E wiggles faster than an item with a tier S+ but it should be the other way around _now it works_
-- [ ] Create a nice tier list
+- [x] Create a nice tier list _only for AB+, taken from [Isaac Ranks](https://www.isaacranks.com/afterbirthplus/ranks)_
 - [ ] Publish on Steam Workshop

 ## Contributors